Plitzi/plitzi-workspace/README.md

 # plitzi-workspace

-for deployments you will need to run
+for deployments you will need to run:

 - `yarn changeset` and select the packages that will go into the release
-- push the changeset to the remote
+- `yarn changeset version` to bump the version of the packages
 - make a release in github
-- merge PR generated after the release to sync changeset with the main branch